Are you looking for ways to increase your confidence?

-Although I am praised by others for my abilities, I have no confidence in myself.
-How can I change this?
+Do you think, “although others praise me for my abilities, I have no confidence in myself.”?

 “Carefully watch your thoughts, for they become your words.
 Manage and watch your words, for they will become your actions.
 Consider and judge your actions, for they have become your habits.
 Acknowledge and watch your habits, for they shall become your values.
 Understand and embrace your values, for they become your destiny.” – Gandhi

 I view confidence as a journey we take throughout our lives.

 From my experience, it is something that warrants attention every single day.